-We’ve been discussing tips for teaching your horse three in-hand maneuvers that are extremely important for the horse’s future from beginning work under saddle to advanced training.
+We’ve been discussing tips for teaching your horse three in-hand maneuvers that are extremely important for the horse’s future, from beginning work under saddle to advanced training.
 They are the forehand turn, turn on the haunches, and yielding.
-By teaching the horse these maneuvers on the ground, he will already be familiar with them when asked to do them under saddle.
-You will learn how to use your sight on the ground to evaluate the horse’s response to your commands and keep his body straight position during the maneuver.
+By teaching these maneuvers on the ground, Your horse will be familiar with them when asked to do them under saddle.
+You will learn how to use your sight on the ground to evaluate the horse’s response to your commands and keep its body straight position during the maneuver.
 You will be able to apply these skills when you execute these maneuvers under saddle.

 In this article I will give tips for teaching your horse “yielding to the left”.

 When starting this lesson, practice it in the same spot each time.
-By doing this, the horse will be familiar with what you will be asking him to do.
-Once he is consistent, add additional spots until he can perform it anywhere within the training location you are using.
+By doing this, the horse will be familiar with what you will be asking it to do.
+Once your horse is consistent, add additional spots until they can be performed anywhere within the training location you are using.

 In-Hand Lesson #6: Yielding-Left